Paras40/Mini_database/README.md

 # Mini_database_system
-I have created a tool that takes some input from the users and store it in a text file.
+This tool will ask some details about you and store the data in a text file It will gonna create a new text file automatically